jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 API design
 ----------

-Everything that Oboe.js does could already be done with existing tools by using a SAX parser directly with imperatively coded node selection.
+Everything that Oboe is designed to do can already be achieved by using a SAX parser directly with imperatively coded node selection.
 This has not been widely adopted because it requires verbose, difficult programming in a style which is unfamiliar to most programmers.